Understanding Insurance Coverage for Drug and Alcohol Rehab

 What Mental Health Issues are Covered by Insurance?

-When insurance providers cover certain types of treatment, the level of coverage provided must be uniform despite the specifics of treatment.
+When insurance providers cover certain types of treatment, the level of coverage provided must be uniform despite the specifics of the treatment.
 For example, a plan that provides visits with a medical doctor for $30 must also provide mental health visits for the same price.

 Additionally, no specific mental health issues are outlined in terms of what is covered and what is not.
 This is similar to insurance providers covering treatment regardless of the specific type of alcohol or drug addiction an individual is being treated for.